 In many ways stories about animal abuse, animal cruelty, reminds us of a time being bullied or it brings up feelings of when we felt helpless.
 In many ways it reminds us of a time when were vulnerable or helpless; a story about animal abuse reminds us about a time when we did not have a voice.

 What can one lone person do to have a voice and to give their voice to an animal in need?
 There is one thing each one of us can do and it is supporting animal abuse register.
 Supporting animal abuse register will do two things.
 First it will put the names of those who are convicted of animal cruelty on a register.
 By being placed on the register it will mean pet shops and breeders will have to do a search before a pet can be sold.
 Those who appear on the register will not be allowed to purchase and those who are trying to obtain a pet for someone who is on the register can face prosecution under the Fraud Act 2006.
-Since the person will be on the register it will mean any employment check will need to run a check against the animal abuse register and if on the register then it will be up to the employer to make the decision.
-Next, having the register will mean reporting can be done and it can be used for identifying families at risk.
+Since the person will be on the register it will mean any employment check will need to include a check against the animal abuse register and if on the register then it will be up to the employer to make the decision.
+Last point, having the register will mean reporting can be done and it can be used for identifying families at risk.

 Second, the register will lead to modification of the Animal Welfare 2006 to include tougher sentencing.
 There are some who feel tougher sentencing creates a warehouse where people learn to become better criminals.
 Society needs to be protected, especially from those who abuse animals.
 There is a link between animal abuse the more serious crimes.
 This does not mean everyone who abuses an animal will bully or commit violent crimes against another human.
 Nonetheless, the link does establish the need to protect society.
 Furthermore tougher sentences acts as a deterrent and for some, a longer sentence means the prison can provide them the support they require.
 Also it can mean if the offender is a juvenile then the family can be identified, monitored, and provided the support they need.